 Secret Pizza might not be as secret as it once was, but it’s still home to some of the best pizza in all of Vegas.
 The line snakes its way down a long hallway in The Cosmopolitan lined with old records and will be made up of people either just starting their nights or just ending theirs and arguing about who got closest to Jason Derulo’s private booth.
 The menu is simple, offering a few by-the-slice options and whole pies.
 The biggest secret you’ll have to keep when you leave here is that you don’t plan on sharing any of the slices you’re smuggling back to your hotel room.

 Walking through The Cosmopolitan, you’ll spot a green exit door with a pink donkey on it inside the Block 16 Food Hall.
-This isn’t the start of a bizarre donkey-themed horror movie, but it is the entrance to one of the best secret bars in Vegas.
+This isn’t the start of a bizarre donkey-themed horror movie, it’s the entrance to one of the best secret bars in Vegas.
 Ghost Donkey has the largest mezcal selection in the state, so the right call here is to order a few to try - though they have plenty of good cocktails if that’s not your thing.
 Between the twinkling lights, neon sign, and their not-too-loud mix of reggaeton, Latin, and cumbia music, this small speakeasy is a great spot for a low-key pregame, date night, or solo adventure.

 Visiting Vegas means it’s finally time to pull out that sequined outfit you thought you’d lost, but turned out your friend borrowed and only recently remembered to return.
 The only way to do it justice is to wear it hotel hopping down the Strip, and Libertine Social in the Mandalay Bay is where you should start your night.
 They serve seasonal cocktails and retro drinks, along with a menu of small plates and snacks.
 It’s the type of place you’ll end up inviting the table next to you to share some yellowtail cones - then probably the rest of the night’s activities too.